Jul 24, 2025

 Depending on your approach to money, either the debt snowball or avalanche method could work for you.

-How paying down debt can be good for you
+How can paying down debt be good for you?

-You may already know that paying off higher-interest debt can be a critical aspect of financial health.
-But it could also improve your mental well-being.
 One survey from the American Psychiatric Association showed that 59% of adults said they were anxious about their personal finances.1 Paying down balances, however you do it, can feel like a weight is slowly lifting from your shoulders.

-3 keys to debt management success
+What are 3 keys to debt management success?

-1. Be honest with yourself.
 Ask yourself: How much motivation do I need?
-Would a quick win help to keep going?
+Would a quick win help me to keep going?
 There’s no right or wrong answer.
 Whatever works best for you is the method to use.

-2. Pick a method and stick to it.
-The most important thing you can do to succeed is to keep going.
+The most important thing you can do to succeed is keep going.

-3. Don’t take on more debt.
-Be sure not to increase the amount of money you owe.
+Be careful about increasing the amount of money you owe.
 It’s hard to pay off a credit card balance if you’re adding to it.

-In the end, your dedication to paying off debt may give you peace of mind and open up new financial possibilities.
+In the end, your dedication to paying off debt may give you peace of mind and open new financial possibilities.

 Curious about debt consolidation?

 If you’re managing several higher-interest balances, you might be able to consolidate them into one lower-rate personal loan.
 It could mean saving money on interest and making your monthly payments more manageable.
 Moreover, it might help ease any anxiety you may be feeling.
-81% of surveyed customers said taking out a Discover® personal loan to consolidate debt reduced their stress.
+80% of surveyed customers said taking out a Discover® personal loan to consolidate debt reduced their stress. *

 Want to know how a debt consolidation loan could help you pay off debt faster?